This post was updated on 9th August, 2016.

 One of the newest buildings in London, The Shard rises 306 meters into the sky making it the tallest building in the European Union (until someone else builds a bigger one).
-Located in the new London Bridge Quarter Development, this mixed use skyscraper contains 25 floors of office space, three floors of restaurants, 18 floors are occupied by the Shangri-la Hotel (opening later this year) and of course there is the indoor/outdoor observation deck on the 72nd floor offering unobstructed panoramic views of London.
+Located in the new London Bridge Quarter Development, this mixed use skyscraper has 25 floors of office space, three floors of restaurants, 18 floors are occupied by the Shangri-la Hotel (opening later this year) and of course there’s the indoor/outdoor observation deck on the 72nd floor offering unobstructed panoramic views of London.

 Entry via Joiner St,London SE1 9SL ~ London Bridge Tube/Overground Station ~ Adult £29.95, Child £23.95, discounts available if you book in advance ~ Sun-Wed 10am-7pm & Thurs-Sat 10am-10pm ~ Website

 Lovely Regents Park is one of the many green havens in Central London.
 What separates it from the others I think is the beautiful flowering gardens.
 Covering 395 acres, you will enjoy strolling through Queen Mary’s Gardens which features more than 30,000 roses of 400 varieties, as well as the William Andrews Nestfield’s Avenue Gardens.
 The rest of the park is taken up with sports facilities, an Open Air Theatre, London Zoo and Primrose Hill.
-Its also a great place to try and spot some of the 100 species of wild birds that the park is home to.
+It’s also a great place to try to spot some of the 100 species of wild birds that the park is home to.

 London NW1 4NR ~ Baker St, Regent St & Great Portland St Tube Stations ~ Free ~ Gates open 5am everyday, closing time varies depending on the month ~ Website

-Sprawling Hyde Park is the most well known of the green spaces in London.
+Sprawling Hyde Park is the most well-known of the green spaces in London.
 Covering 350 acres, it is visited by millions of visitors and Londoners each year.
 On any sunny day in the summer months you will find people enjoying a walk, having a game of football or lazing in the sun.
-There are a number of famous landmarks within the park including Serpentine Lake where you can hire a row boat, Speakers’ Corner and the Diana, Princess of Wales Memorial Fountain along with countless statues.
+There are a number of famous landmarks within the park including Serpentine Lake where you can hire a row-boat, Speakers’ Corner and the Diana, Princess of Wales Memorial Fountain along with countless statues.
 Enjoy a coffee or bite to eat from one of the two cafes on the lake or just get lost walking around the miles and miles of pathways.

 London W2 2UH ~ Marble Arch, Hyde Park Corner, Lancaster Gate & Knightsbridge Tube Stations ~ Free ~ 5am-12am ~ Website